 A Program Format Designed For the Working Professional

 This one-year, 36-credit program is focused on finance with the addition of relevant managerial accounting topics.
-Its format is based on the weekend residency/online model in our Executive MBA Program which was described by AACSB's Peer Review Team as ".... highly innovative, ahead of its time, and unique in the marketplace."
-MFP students attend six weekend residencies (the first one is Thursday-Sunday) spaced out over one year—roughly eight weeks apart, so there's no need to miss weekday work or attend class in the evenings.
-Between residencies, students work on team-based projects, study advanced financial theory, and learn the most up-to-date quantitative skills of finance professionals.
+Its format is based on the hybrid model of weekend residencies, and online learning support in our Executive MBA Program which was described by AACSB's Peer Review Team as ".... highly innovative, ahead of its time, and unique in the marketplace."
+MFP students attend six Saturday & Sunday weekend residencies, (the first one is Thursday-Sunday) spaced out over one year—roughly eight weeks apart, so there's no need to miss weekday work or attend class in the evenings.
+Between residencies, students work on team-based projects, and continue to study advanced financial theory, to learn the most up-to-date quantitative skills of finance professionals.
 All courses are team taught by Lubin's outstanding finance, economics and accounting faculty.

-Our combination online and in-person MFP program is only once a year.
+Our combination of in-person and online MFP program is only once a year.
 The application process is uncomplicated and painless.... and does not require a GMAT.
-A structured personal interview with the program's Academic Director is required instead.
+A structured personal interview with the program's Directors is required instead.
 You should ideally have three years of experience in finance or have a quantitative or analytical background.
 An undergraduate major in finance, economics, engineering, math, or science helps.
-Call or e-mail Melissa Grant, Interim Executive Programs Director, at (212) 618-6440 or email@example.com for an informal pre-admission assessment of your qualifications or to answer any questions about the program.
+Call or e-mail Harriet Fenner at 212-618-6653 or email@example.com for an informal pre-admission assessment of your qualifications or to answer any questions about the program.
 Today's financial markets difficulties can be a silver lining for moving ahead in your career.
 Strengthen your qualifications with an MFP from Pace!